Relations between Türkiye and Myanmar

 Diplomatic relations between Türkiye and Myanmar were established in 1958.
 The Turkish Embassy in Bangkok was accredited to Myanmar until the Embassy in Myanmar came into operation on 9 March 2012.
 Myanmar does not have a resident Embassy in Türkiye.
 The Myanmar Embassy in Cairo is accredited to Türkiye.

-Türkiye attaches significant importance to the situation of the Muslims in Myanmar, in particular Rohingya.
+Türkiye also attaches significant importance to the situation of the Muslims in Myanmar, in particular Rohingya.
 Türkiye has been closely monitoring the situation in Rakhine State of Myanmar since 2012 and has expressed its deep concern about the ongoing humanitarian crisis, which has already led to the exodus of more than 730.000 Rohingya to Bangladesh.
 Türkiye has also been playing a leading role in all relevant international bodies to draw the attention of the international community to the humanitarian plight of Rohingya.